 - Write down your top three concerns.

-- Think about your or your child’s symptoms and how to describe them.
+- Think about your symptoms or your child’s symptoms and how to describe them.
 How long have the symptoms been occurring?
 Have you noticed any patterns?

 - Put together a list of past doctor visits.
 It will help your doctor to know if treatment is happening for other conditions.

 - Think about what might make it hard for you or your family member to take medications or go to follow-up visits.
 The doctor might be able to help with the situation.

 What to take to your appointment

 - The questions and notes you prepared.

 - Prescriptions, supplements, and vitamins in their original containers.
 Taking the medications in their containers will ensure the doctor knows about all the medications being used already.